Drinking Alcohol in Qatar: Important Rules To Know (2025)

 Alcohol consumption in Qatar will be more restricted during the Holy month of Ramadan.
 During the day, some hotels may serve alcohol as part of room service, but bars and restaurants will be closed.
 Bars, clubs, and restaurants will be open at night.

 The QDC outlet will be normally closed during the month.
 However, license holders can buy additional quotas during the previous months.
-The next month of Ramadan will be from March to April 2023.

 Alcohol in Qatar Airport